 Goda raised an eyebrow.
 “You don’t have the right to judge that sort of thing with your hands on the other end of that rope,” she said, her tone flat enough that it took a second for Kanna to catch that she was mocking her.

 Kanna narrowed her eyes.
 “Then untie me.”

 For the second time, there was a ghost of a smirk on Goda’s face.
 “You’re too new at this to know where a mouth like that will get you.
 Lose those habits and gain some humility while you still have a sympathetic audience.”

 Kanna rolled over onto her back.
-She felt the fibers of her shirt—which were waterlogged and made of bovine hair—digging uncomfortably into her skin.
-Her uniform was ill-suited for the weather, but the soldiers had made her wear it anyway.
+She felt the fibers of her shirt—which were waterlogged and made of sackcloth—digging uncomfortably into her skin.
+Her uniform was ill-suited for the weather, but the soldiers who had arrested her had made her wear it anyway.

 “People like you aren’t sympathetic to people like me.”

 Goda didn’t respond.
 There was nothing, not a bare shade of offendedness.

 Kanna laid her bound hands onto her chest, and for a moment she watched her knuckles rising and falling with her ragged breath.
 “Middlelanders think they own the world,” she said, growing a bit bolder.
 “Every single one of you acts like a slimy tentacle for your Motherland, worming your way into the lives of people who never asked for your help, or your money, or your laws…,” she tensed her jaw, “or your debts.”

 At this, Goda’s smirk widened.
 “If you think you’re going to get me to turn you loose by giving me a speech about politics, then you’re sorely mistaken.”